argoproj/argo-cd/docs/roadmap.md

 * Mono Repository support.
 Argo CD is not optimized for mono repositories with a large number of applications.
 With 50+ applications in the same repository, manifest generation performance drops significantly.
 The repository server optimization is required to improve it.

-### ApplicationsSet
+### ApplicationSet

 Argo CD Applications allow splitting the cluster configuration into logic groups that are managed independently.
 However, the set of applications is a configuration that should be managed declaratively as well.
 The app-of-apps pattern solves this problem but still has some challenges such as maintenance overhead, security, and lack of some additional features.

-[ApplicationsSet](https://github.com/argoproj-labs/applicationset) project provides a better solution for managing applications across multiple environments.
+[ApplicationSet](https://github.com/argoproj-labs/applicationset) project provides a better solution for managing applications across multiple environments.

 ### Large Applications support